Herat, Afghanistan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-Mosques often require certain dress, so if you want to check out the beautiful The Friday Mosque, take the following:
+Mosques often require certain dress, so if you are going to go to the majestic The Friday Mosque, take the following:

-Note that there may be restrictions on who is allowed to enter the building; you should check with the Herat tourism authority.
+Note that there may be restrictions on who may enter this mosque; it is best to check with the Herat tourism authority.

 Socks